Mikaela/mikaela.github.io/n/essentialsoftware.md

 upgrade itself as opposed to errorring about being a local not upgraded package in the future.

+### Additional rpm-ostree install

+- In general `neilalexander`'s yggdrasil copr makes life easier with `sudo rpm-ostree install yggdrasil`
+- For Broadcom WiFi with `rpmfusion-nonfree` enabled:
-Why RPMFusion?
-At least `Broadcom BCM43142` wireless NIC requires `sudo rpm-ostree install akmod-wl kernel-devel` from `rpmfusion-nonfree` and there are likely other such devices/drivers as well.
+  `sudo rpm-ostree install akmod-wl kernel-devel`
+- For NVIDIA propietary drivers with `sudo fedora-third-party enable`:
+  `sudo rpm-ostree install akmod-nvidia`
+- For Steam Deck and other handhelds with their copr:
+  `sudo rpm-ostree install hhd adjustor hhd-ui`

 ### Flatpaks